jprochazka/adsb-receiver/bash/extras/PLAN.md

 ## Open Questions Before Implementation

 - Does the new backend auth verify PHP `password_hash()` bcrypt hashes directly, or do imported users need forced password reset?
+  **Resolved:** werkzeug 2.0+ accepts `$2y$` Bcrypt as `$2b$` transparently.
+Hashes are imported as-is.
+Operators should advise users to reset passwords after migration as a precaution.
 - Should old `administrators.login` be preserved anywhere, or is email the sole login identity in the new portal?
+  **Resolved:** email is the sole login identity. `login` column is dropped on import.
 - Which old settings are still consumed by the new Angular/Flask app?
+  **Resolved:** 21-name allow-list defined in `legacy_portal_discover.py::SETTINGS_ALLOWLIST`.
+All others are silently skipped and logged.
 - Did any old installs store dump978/UAT data separately, or should all old aircraft/flights/positions import into dump1090 tables?
+  **Resolved:** old schema has one generic set.
+All imported to dump1090 tables.
+Tracked as a follow-up if UAT-specific source detection is needed.
 - Is ACARS migration required now, or should it remain a follow-up after source/target schema confirmation?
+  **Resolved:** deferred.
+ACARS database path is detected and logged; no import attempted.
 - Should target import allow merging into a non-empty new portal database, or should first implementation require an empty target for database data import?
+  **Resolved:** merging is supported.
+Duplicates are skipped by natural key (email, address, icao+first_seen, etc.).
+A timestamped backup is taken before any write.

+## Operator Notes (Phase 9)

+This section documents what was built and how it behaves for operators deploying or upgrading the ADS-B Portal.

+### What the installer does

+1. **Detects** any existing legacy PHP ADS-B Portal installation by scanning well-known document root paths and the lighttpd-configured root.
+Detection is fully read-only.
+2. **Shows a summary** of what was found (driver, location, record counts) and asks the user whether to import.
+If no data exists, the prompt is skipped entirely and a fresh install proceeds.
+3. **Requires confirmation** before writing any data.
+The user must affirmatively accept twice before import begins.
+4. **Backs up** the target SQLite database to a timestamped `.bak` file before writing anything.
+5. **Imports** in FK-safe order: users → settings → blog posts → links → notifications → aircraft → flights → positions.
+6. **Skips duplicates** by natural key.
+A second run is safe and idempotent.
+7. **Remaps** all old integer IDs to new auto-assigned IDs.
+Foreign-key relationships (flight → aircraft, position → flight/aircraft) are preserved through in-memory maps.
+8. **Validates** imported data: ICAO codes >8 chars are skipped; coordinates outside ±90/±180 are skipped; rows with NULL flight FKs are skipped.
+All skipped rows are counted in the summary.
+9. **Does not** delete, modify, or move any legacy source data at any point.

+### What is and is not imported

+**Imported:**
+- Administrators → `users` (role=Admin, locked=false, password hash preserved)
+- Blog posts → `blog_posts` (visible=true, tags/category default to empty)
+- Links → `links` (sort_order set by source row order)
+- Flight notifications → `notifications`
+- Settings — only the 21-name allow-list consumed by the new backend/frontend
+- Aircraft, flights, positions (SQLite source only in v1 of this tool; MySQL/PostgreSQL noted as requiring Flask app context)

+**Not imported:**
+- `login`, `token` fields from administrators
+- Settings with no known new consumer (version, template, emailFrom, etc.)
+- ACARS data (deferred)
+- Dump978/UAT split (deferred; all imported to dump1090 tables)

+### Password hashes

+PHP `password_hash()` outputs `$2y$` Bcrypt.
+Python werkzeug 2.0+ accepts this transparently as `$2b$`.
+Imported users can log in with their existing passwords.
+Operators are advised to prompt users to reset passwords after a migration as a security precaution.

+### lighttpd takeover

+If lighttpd is installed and active when the installer runs:
+- The document root is captured before lighttpd is touched (used for legacy data discovery).
+- lighttpd is stopped and disabled only **after** all legacy data handling is complete and `nginx -t` has passed.
+- lighttpd packages and config files are **not** removed.
+- If `systemctl restart nginx` fails, lighttpd is re-enabled and re-started as a best-effort rollback.
+The result is reported in the post-install status dialog.

+### RRD migration

+RRD files are discovered in these candidate paths (first match wins):
+- `/usr/local/share/graphs1090/rrd`
+- `/var/lib/collectd/rrd`
+- `/var/www/html/graphs/rrd`
+- `/var/www/html/data/rrd`
+- `/var/www/html/rrd`
+- `<legacy_portal_root>/data/rrd`
+- `<legacy_portal_root>/graphs/rrd`
+- `<legacy_portal_root>/rrd`

+RRD migration uses `rsync -a --ignore-existing` (or `cp -an` as fallback).
+Existing target files are never overwritten.
+Source files are never deleted.

+### Log files

+- Main install log: `/tmp/adsb-portal-install.log`
+- Legacy import log: `/tmp/adsb-portal-install.legacy_import.log`

+### Phase 9 final validation evidence

+- `bash -n bash/extras/portal.sh`: PASSED
+- `python -m pytest tests/test_legacy_portal_discover.py tests/test_legacy_portal_import.py -q`: 53 passed
+- `python -m pytest -q` (full backend suite): 528 passed
+- `npm run build --configuration production` (frontend): PASSED (known bundle warning only — 24.85 kB over 1.65 MB budget)
+- `git status`: clean tree, all commits pushed to `origin/cleanup`